mp-se/gravitymon/src_docs/source/installation.rst

   :width: 600
   :alt: Serial output

-On the build for esp32c3 the serial output is written to UART0 which is connected to the RX/TX pins on the chip.
+On the build for ESP32C3 and ESP32S2 the serial output is written to UART0 which is connected to the RX/TX pins on the chip.
 This way the serial output can be viewed without a connection to the USB port, convinient when running the device on battery power.

 You need a USB to TTL cable that you connect the TX, RX and GND pins. **Dont connect the power pin** if you are powering the device from USB or Battery.